MICHAEL R. BLOOMBERG: Functional democracy requires discomfort

 In 2015, the Committee on Freedom of Expression at the University of Chicago published a statement affirming the centrality of free speech.
 It said "the University’s fundamental commitment is to the principle that debate or deliberation may not be suppressed because the ideas put forth are thought by some or even by most members of the University community to be offensive, unwise, immoral, or wrong-headed."

 Not that long ago, this would have been seen as uncontroversial.
+Universities are about free inquiry or they are about nothing.
 More than four years later, only some 67 institutions — out of more than 4,000 across the U.S. — have adopted or endorsed the Chicago Statement.

 It makes little difference whether radical intolerance of disagreement is based on an exaggerated desire for "safety" or grounded in a more elaborate, but no less bogus, theory of speech-as-violence.
-This kind of culture cannot sustain a liberal democracy.
+It also doesn’t matter whether it springs from hatred of President Trump or devotion to him.
+Regardless, this kind of culture cannot sustain a liberal democracy.

 An approach that demands silence on contested issues, or that extends bitter political division into commerce and every other sphere of life, will succeed only in fracturing the country even more deeply.